-Law 1 - The field of play: Length: minimum 40 yards maximum 50 yards Width: minimum 20 yards maximum 30 yards
+Law 1 - The field of play: Length: minimum 20 yards maximum 30 yards

+Width: minimum 15 yards maximum 25 yards

-Field Markings: Distinctive lines not more than 5 inches wide.
+Field Markings: Distincitve lines not more than 5 inches wide.
 The lines on the side of the field are called 'Touchlines", the lines on the ends of the field are called "Endlines."
 The field of play is divided into two halves by a halfway line.
 The center mark is indicated at the midpoint of the halfway line.
-A circle with a radius of (5) five yards is marked around it.
+A circle with a radius of (4) four yards is marked around it.

-Goal Area: 12 yard wide 3 yard deep marked box in front of each goal.
+Goal Area: None

 Goals: Goals must be placed on the center of each end line.
 They consist of two upright posts equidistant from the corners and joined at the top by a horizontal crossbar.
-Up to $6^{\circ}T \times 12^{\circ}W$.
-Flagposts: None.
-The Corner Arc: Each of the four corners are marked with a 2 foot arc.
+Up to 4'T x

+6'W.

+Flagposts: None

+The Corner Arc: None

-Law 2 - Ball: Size three (3)
+Law 2 -Ball: Size three (3)

-Law 3 - Number of Players: A match is played by two teams, each consisting of not more than four players on the field.
+Law 3 - Number of Players: A match is played by two teams, each consisting of not more than three players on the field.
 There are no goalkeepers.